BRIANWACK/til-23-cv/README.md

 - DINOv2 model was used as encoder/backbone via [`timm`](https://github.com/huggingface/pytorch-image-models).
   - Model download: <https://huggingface.co/timm/vit_small_patch14_dinov2.lvd142m>.
+  - Model is auto-downloaded by `timm`, no explicit download required.
   - DINOv2 (ViT-S/14) chosen for similar size to ResNet50 and State of the Art Object-Centric Representations via Self-Supervised Learning.
 - TODO: Reproducible hyperparameter system.
 - ArcFace loss was used to reshape model's latent space into a hypersphere for cosine similarity: <https://arxiv.org/abs/1801.07698>.

 ### Others

+- For the competition platform, `%%sh ./setup.sh` is included in the notebooks
+  - Remember to regularly "Write changes to dataset"!
+  - `./data` is symlinked to the "data" dataset to store datasets.
+  - `./models` is symlinked to the "models" dataset to store final models.
+  - `./runs` is symlinked to the "Storage" dataset to store logs and training checkpoints.
 - "I have code OCD.
 Poetry is love, Poetry is life.
 And GG users of Conda."
   - As one said in a group chat by the great engineer, [@Interpause](https://github.com/interpause) (John-Henry Lim).
 - The real reason I chose DINOv2 was PTSD.